rothbart/lendft/README.md

 # Modifying the contract

-In order to modify and test the contract, do the following:
+In order to modify and test the contracts, do the following:

 * Update the code in Lendft.sol
 * Deploy this code to Rinkeby via Remix